 The digital workspace is a new norm.
 The pandemic made it happen—companies realized that work-from-home as a business model is viable.
 As a result, 25% of the workforce will be working from home in 2022, and about 45% will work on a hybrid schedule.

 So, how do you set up a digital workplace?
 There are several key factors that you have to consider, and we will show you the steps to help you out.
+One of them is indeed the effects of communication breakdown, which you can understand on the link.

 What is a digital workspace?